coupergateway/couper-examples/api-proxy/README.md

 }
 ```

-Note how the host and the path in the `curl` command line differ from the `url` in the response JSON.
+Note how host and path in the `curl` command line differ from the `url` in the response JSON.